dcurtin91/stock-market-summary/README.md

 # Daily Stock Market Summarizer

-The Daily Stock Market Summarizer is an AI-powered tool designed to provide a concise and accessible overview of daily stock market activity.
+The Daily Stock Market Summarizer is designed to provide a concise and accessible overview of daily stock market activity.
 Whether you’re a market expert or a beginner, this app makes understanding the stock market easier by summarizing key events and trends in simple language.
+This information is gathered from two sources, Alpha Vantange and Financial Modeling Prep.

 ## Features
-- **Daily Market Summary:** A 4-5 sentence overview of today’s market activity.
-- **Sector Highlights:** Notable sector performances described in 2-3 sentences.
+- **Most Actively Traded:** The day's most actively traded stocks.
 - **Top Movers:** The top three gainer and loser stocks of the day.
+- **Ticker Info:** Specific data for each ticker that falls into the above categories, along with recent relevant news articles.

 ---